-- An introduction to microeconomics
+- An introduction to microeconomics: the market system, resource allocation and government intervention

 - Domestic macroeconomic goals

 - Australia and the international economy

-- 1. Analyse how markets operate to allocate resources and evaluate the role of markets and government intervention in achieving efficient outcomes. - 2.
-Analyse key contemporary factors that may have affected domestic macroeconomic goals over the past two years, evaluate the extent to which the goals have been achieved and discuss the effects on living standards. - 3.
-Analyse key contemporary factors that may have affected domestic macroeconomic goals over the past two years, evaluate the extent to which the goals have been achieved and discuss the effects on living standards.
+1. Analyse how markets operate to allocate resources and evaluate the role of markets and government intervention in achieving efficient outcomes.

+2. Analyse key contemporary factors that may have affected domestic macroeconomic goals over the past two years, evaluate the extent to which the goals have been achieved and discuss the effects on living standards.

+3. Analyse key contemporary factors that may have affected domestic macroeconomic goals over the past two years, evaluate the extent to which the goals have been achieved and discuss the effects on living standards.